jdi-examples/jdi-mobile-report-portal-demo/README.md

 The easiest way to use Android Emulator is via Android Studio, but it's also possible to install Android SDK only (https://developer.android.com/studio/releases/sdk-tools)
 We describe a way via Android Studio.

-1. Download and install Android Studio (https://developer.android.com/studio)
+1. Download and install Android Studio (https://developer.android.com/studio).
+Note: in case of error with HAXM installation just ignore it.
-1. Run Android Studio and create a project using any available template
+1. Run Android Studio
-1. Run AVD Manager (Tools -> AVD Manager)
+1. Run AVD Manager (Configure -> AVD Manager) (or via Tools -> AVD Manager for an open project)
-1. Create a virtual device with any available parameters
+1. Create a virtual device with any available parameters (for example, Pixel_3a_API_30_x86)
 1. Run virtual device via button in Actions column ![Virtual device run](./docs/run_and_power_up.png "Run device")
 1. Power up your device via Power button (is highlighted on a previous screen)
 1. Open Chrome, confirm all agreements to get empty Chrome window with search field